 In accordance with California administrative code and regulation (Title 5), all courses and programs, regardless of delivery method, are approved by the Foothill College Curriculum Committee.
 Courses delivered via distance education receive separate approval by the college curriculum committee.

-The COOL is a committee of the Academic Senate.
-COOL engages faculty in monthly discussions about pedagogy of online courses, ensuring course quality, and course evaluations.
+Practices to ensure quality online instruction and student services are addressed in the Committee on Online Learning (COOL).
+It is a committee of the Academic Senate and engages faculty in monthly discussions about pedagogy of online courses, ensuring course quality, and course evaluations.

-The Tech Task Force (TTF) is a shared governance group that sets priorities for the college and oversees and authors the college’s technology plan.
+Technological support and coordination are addressed through the Tech Task Force (TTF).
+It is a shared governance group that sets priorities for the college and oversees and authors the college’s technology plan.
 The committee is chaired by the college technology coordinator and dean of Foothill Global Access, Judy Baker.
 Members include academic senate and classified senate representatives.
 The TTF and DEAC are linked but serve distinct purposes.
 Each reports to the PaRC.
 For information about past meetings, visit TTF Agendas and Minutes.

 The district technology organization has its own shared governance group, named the Educational Technology Advisory Committee (ETAC) and this group provides district-level shared governance and decision making for projects that involve the entire district, which are many.
 These include such projects as the Banner implementation, the district network, phone systems, computer replacements and overall infrastructure.